-Technically the knobs are just the parts you turn when you remove the knobs you are left with the pots (potentiometers) which are used for both volume and tone control.
-They look identical and almost are but there are differences in the way a volume pot and a tone is wired, which will make more sense by the end of this article.
+Technically the knobs are just the parts you turn when adjusting your volume or sound.
+When you remove the knobs however you are left with the pots (potentiometers) which are used for both volume and tone control.
+They look identical and almost are but there are differences in the way a volume pot and a tone pot is wired, which will make more sense by the end of this article.

 Pots generally come in two types: 500k or 250k.
 K refers to 1000 ohms and is a measure of resistance, which is the amount of resistance the signal from your pickup receives before being passed to your output.
 As a result, increasing or decreasing the amount of resistance your output receives via your volume pot affects the overall volume of your guitar.

-Tone pots are similar to volume pots only they are wired in such a way as to only increase resistance on the high-end allowing the low-end signal to pass through unheeded.
-As you increase or decrease the amount of high end using your tone knob your tone changes accordingly.
+Tone pots are similar to volume pots except they are wired in such a way as to only increase resistance on the high-end allowing the low-end signal to pass through unheeded.
+As you increase or decrease the amount of high end by adjusting your tone knob, your tone changes accordingly.
 Tone pots can be better thought of as filters, they filter high-end frequencies that ultimately affect your overall tone.

-The selector switch or pickup selector switch (as the name implies) allows you to select which pickup produces sound.
-In some cases, it will be your neck pickup, bridge pickup or both.
-In other cases, there are three pickups which utilize a 5-way selector switch.
+The pickup selector switch as the name implies allows you to select which pickup produces sound.
+In some cases, it will be your neck pickup, bridge pickup or a combination of both.
+In other cases, such as the Fender Stratocaster there are three pickups which utilize a 5-way selector switch.
 This also allows each pickup to be isolated or used in combination.

 How does this impact on your sound?